EXPRESSCLUSTER/Hyper-V/WindowsServer2019/README.md

 ## Steps

 Assumption:
-- The drive letter for data partition of MD resource as *X: drive*
+- The drive letter for data partition of MD resource is *X: drive*
-- Start the failover group on PM1 to allow access to MD resource
+- The failover group is online on PM1 to allow access to MD resource

 On PM1
   1. open Hyper-V Manager